CENG501-Projects/CENG501-Fall2024/CakmakKilic/Readme.md

 Although the paper has demonstrated that strategies like pruning, dropout, weight decay, and early stopping can yield better performance in the presence of noisy data, our implementation did not replicate those gains.
 While our results followed a curve similar to that in the paper, we experienced a slight loss rather than the expected improvement when applying these techniques.
 One likely explanation is our inability to optimally tune the hyperparameters or model configurations such as the learning rate, early stopping validation ratio, pruning parameters, and dropout settings for this setup.

 However, our quantization results are similar to the improvements reported in the paper.
-In contrast to the other methods, quantization effectively combated label noise and improved performance.
+In contrast to the other methods, quantization effectively fighted label noise and improved performance.

 # 5. References